 Queens Museum/Jerome Foundation Fellowship for Emerging Artists

-Queens Museum is thrilled to announce 2018-2019 QM-Jerome Foundation Fellowship Open Call is now open.
-Please click here to apply.The Queens Museum-Jerome Foundation Fellowship for Emerging Artists was established to help emerging visual artists in New York City.
-Each year artists are selected to receive stipends of $20,000 each; the opportunity to develop and exhibit a project at Queens Museum; and professional development support from the Queens Museum staff members, as well as through the museum’s Artist Services Program.Three artists were selected for the 2016-2017 season by a three-person selection panel consisting of the Queens Museum’s Director of Exhibitions Hitomi Iwasaki; Michael Connor, Artistic Director at Rhizome, New York; and Lydia Yee, Chief Curator at Whitechapel Gallery, London.
+The Queens Museum-Jerome Foundation Fellowship for Emerging Artists was established to help emerging visual artists in New York City.
+Two artists are selected to receive stipends of 20,000 USD each; the opportunity to develop and exhibit a project at Queens Museum; and professional development support from Queens Museum curators and other programming staff members.

-The Queens Museum/Jerome Foundation Fellowship Program for Emerging Artists in New York City is generously supported by the Jerome Foundation, celebrating its 50th anniversary.
+The Queens Museum/Jerome Foundation Fellowship Program for Emerging Artists in New York City is generously supported by the Jerome Foundation.